Getting Set Up - for Students Introduction

 - Give your students instructions on how to register their clickers (or post them on Canvas),

-- Read Canvas Integration for Instructors for the details of how to download participant lists and upload results,
+- Read the QuickStartGuide to get started.
+Details of how to download participant lists and upload results are on page 15.

 - Setting the Channel on a Clicker